 - The adopter must have the financial means to look after their dog - once a dog is adopted, it's the adopter's responsibility to pay for all veterinary bills.
 Adopters must also be aware that when adopting a dog from China, many of our rescues have lifelong and life-limiting conditions due to the abuse and neglect they have suffered.

 - All our dogs will be adopted under the agreement that they will only ever be house dogs and an integrated member of the family.

 - If at any point you can no longer keep your dog, they must be returned to us.

 How much is your adoption fee?

-Our adoption fee is £500 and this goes towards the dog's transport costs.
+Our adoption fee is £600 and this goes towards the dog's transport costs.
 On successfully passing a home check, the adopter must pay a £200 deposit.
 If at any point you withdraw from the adoption, your adoption fee is non refundable.
 The reason for this is as in the event of no adopter, we need to ensure the funds for the unadopted dog can still be raised to get them into foster care.
-The remaining £300 is payable no later than 1 week before the arrival of your dog.
+The remaining £400 is payable no later than 1 week before your dog is due to fly.

-The local adoption fee of dogs surrendered into our care from within the UK is £200.
+The local adoption fee of dogs surrendered into our care in Northern Ireland is £275.
+Mainland U.K adoption fee is £450.
 This is payable on signing your adoption contract after home check.

 If I don't live in the U.K can I still adopt from you?

 Yes, we work with many partnered rescues throughout Europe and the U.S. You can find details of dogs going to our partner rescues on our adoption page.